DennisHeimbigner/netcdf-c/docs/nczarr.md

 With some constraints, it is possible for an nczarr library to read the pure Zarr format and for other zarr libraries to read the nczarr format.

+The latter case should require no special decoding by the non-nczarr library because all nczarr specific extensions are encoded to appear as ordinary zarr attributes.

-The former case, nczarr reading zarr is possible if the nczarr code can simulate or infer the contents of the missing _\_nczarr\_xxx_ attributes.
+The former case -- nczarr reading zarr -- is possible if the nczarr code can simulate or infer the contents of the missing _\_nczarr\_xxx_ attributes.
 As a rule this can be done as follows.
 1. _\_nczarr_group\__ -- The list of contained variables and sub-groups can be computed using the search API to list the keys "contained" in the key for a group.
 The search looks for occurrences of _.zgroup_, _.zattr_, _.zarray_ to infer the keys for the contained groups, attribute sets, and arrays (variables).